ki-editor/ki-editor/docs/src/core-concepts.md

 Part of the reason why Ki was created is due to the configuration nightmare that I have been through when using Neovim for the past 4 years.

-Thus, I'm in favor of minimal configurations, users should not spend days configuring something simple (which makes Helix attractive).
+Thus, I'm in favor of minimal configurations, users should not spend eons configuring something simple (which makes Helix attractive).

-However, unlike Helix editor, I will take this step even further: _keybindings should not be configurable_.

-A ridiculous amount of time is spent thinking about keybindings: their coherence, their rationality, their ease of typing etc.

-Thus, if you feel like certain keybindings should be remapped, discuss them with me, and we will sort it out, I want every Ki user to experience the best keybindings that they ever had.

 That being said, the following components should be configurable: